 It is not common practice that French courts require counter-security as a prerequisite for the arrest of a ship.
-However, as a matter of principle, judges have the discretion to decide otherwise.
+However, judges have the free discretion to decide otherwise.

 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?